TheNetNomad/Nomad-BASIC/README.md

 [Try it out on _NomadNet](https://discord.gg/effsHwSs)

-# NPM Dependencies
+# Dependencies

 [discord js](https://discord.js.org/#/)
 [mathjs](https://mathjs.org/)
+node-fetch

-Your bot's token must be stored in the TOKEN environmental variable
+Your bot's token must also be stored in the TOKEN environmental variable

 # Commands